Disruptive innovation: Proactive approach

+Criticism

 The extrapolation of the theory to all aspects of life has been challenged, as has the methodology of relying on selected case studies as the principal form of evidence.
 Jill Lepore points out that some companies identified by the theory as victims of disruption a decade or more ago, rather than being defunct, remain dominant in their industries today (including Seagate Technology, U.S. Steel, and Bucyrus).
 Lepore questions whether the theory has been oversold and misapplied, as if it were able to explain everything in every sphere of life, including not just business but education and public institutions.

 Disruptive technology

 In 2009, Milan Zeleny described high technology as disruptive technology and raised the question of what is being disrupted.
 The answer, according to Zeleny, is the support network of high technology.
 For example, introducing electric cars disrupts the support network for gasoline cars (network of gas and service stations).
 Such disruption is fully expected and therefore effectively resisted by support net owners.
 In the long run, high (disruptive) technology bypasses, upgrades, or replaces the outdated support network.

 Questioning the concept of a disruptive technology, Haxell (2012) questions how such technologies get named and framed, pointing out that this is a positioned and retrospective act.

 Technology, being a form of social relationship, always evolves.
 No technology remains fixed.
 Technology starts, develops, persists, mutates, stagnates, and declines, just like living organisms.
 The evolutionary life cycle occurs in the use and development of any technology.
 A new high-technology core emerges and challenges existing technology support nets (TSNs), which are thus forced to coevolve with it.
 New versions of the core are designed and fitted into an increasingly appropriate TSN, with smaller and smaller high-technology effects.
 High technology becomes regular technology, with more efficient versions fitting the same support net.
 Finally, even the efficiency gains diminish, emphasis shifts to product tertiary attributes (appearance, style), and technology becomes TSN-preserving appropriate technology.
 This technological equilibrium state becomes established and fixated, resisting being interrupted by a technological mutation; then new high technology appears and the cycle is repeated.

 Regarding this evolving process of technology, Christensen said: